PD-Ace/lanes/specification.md

-       * the nature of the data source(for example a tuntap interface in linux or another physical interface) is relevant only for the purposes of proper encapsulation and decapsulation of the data as well as for establishing unique tunnel ID and crystallographic associations.
+       * the nature of the data source(for example a tuntap interface in linux or another physical interface) is relevant only for the purposes of proper encapsulation and decapsulation of the data as well as for establishing unique tunnel ID and cryptographic associations.

   - Tunnel ID based forwarding
        * Traffic can be accepted or rejected based on layer 3 (IPv4 or IPv6) properties,however